hermonochy/The-Solar-Trapper/Readme.md

 ## The Curtain System

-We originally decided on a simple but effective curtain system, as shown in the video below:
+We originally atrempted a simple but effective curtain system, as shown in the video below:

 ![](data/Curtains.gif)

 However, the resistance between the curtain and the railing was so great that it overcame the pulley connected to the motor and the required parts were out the budget of this project, so we decided on a simpler mechanism to only close the curtain.
 A weight would be connected to the curtain, to be released by a servo.
 The weight would fall and provide the energy to close the curtain.
 The user has to reset the curtain when the sun is about to heat the room again in the next morning.

+We attempted to do this on a real curtain, but soon realised that this would take to long to set up, should we have to bring it elsewhere.
+Therefore, we decided to do this on a [model curtain](#model-curtain), slightly smaller in size but far more mobile.

 ## The Sensor System